osqp/qdldl/README.md

 ### Build

-To build it, you need to install [cmake](https://cmake.org/) and run
+To build QDLDL, you need to install [cmake](https://cmake.org/) and run

 ```bash
 mkdir build/